tcharding/tobin.cc/content/about-me.md

 related things, but also Jiu-Jitsu.
 For health and giggles I do yoga, rock climb, ferment, and grow vegetables.

-I am a Linux programmer.
 I have undergraduate and postgraduate degrees in computer science as well as a two year software apprenticeship.
 I currently work on the Linux Kernel.

 I live on the Central Coast of New South Wales Australia and have three children.